Bridges, green spaces and regeneration

 Built in 1756, Somerset Square was a fashionable square in Georgian times, albeit not in the same league as Queen Square which we pass through later.
-However, none of its original Georgian buildings has survived.
+However, none of its original Georgian buildings have survived.
 One of the original houses was the town house of the Duke of Beaufort.
 In more recent times J.T.
-Francombe, Lord Mayor in 1920, lived here and was custodian.
+Francombe, Lord Mayor in 1920, lived here and was the custodian.
 Some houses were victims of the Blitz, but most were pulled down in the 1960s to make way for the present flats.
-Part of the southern area of the square was used in building St. Mary Redcliffe & Temple School and Spencer House Flats.
+Part of the southern area of the square was used in building St Mary Redcliffe & Temple School and Spencer House Flats.
 The fountain in the middle of the square is a mid to late-18th-century conduit head.
 It has Gothic trefoil arches which support eight plain columns, a cap and a large vase topped by a fir-cone.

 The Ship Inn feels like that increasingly endangered species, the proper boozer – it’s the sort of pub you want to stop at regardless of the time of day.

 Tucked away in Colston Parade which runs along the side of the church, among a row of 18th- and 19th-century houses, is Fry’s House of Mercy, a small neo-Gothic building of 1784.
 It was endowed by William Fry, a local distiller, to house 12 widows.